polterguy/polterguy.github.io/tutorials/send-email/index.md

 # Sending emails from your web app

 A 5 minute read, teaching you how to create an HTTP endpoint that allows you to send an email.
-Also dives a bit into the async parts of Magic, making your Magic apps scale 100x better, by releasing threads back to the thread pool, during IO operations.
+This tutorial also dives into the async parts of Magic, making your Magic apps scale 100x better, by releasing threads back to the thread pool, during IO operations.